Chart Color Schemes

 Shoal Bay has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-No infrastructure changes have been identified by AreaSearch that will impact the area.
+No infrastructure projects have been identified by AreaSearch as likely to impact the area.
 Key projects include the Port Stephens Local Environmental Plan (LEP) & Development Control Plan (DCP), Port Stephens Housing Delivery Program, Newcastle Offshore Wind Project, and Draft Greater Newcastle Metropolitan Plan 2036.

 Professional plan users can use the search below to filter and access additional projects.